Issue Deep Dive

 Bilateral Spending

-In line with its overall ODA, Italy channeled little of its ODA for agriculture bilaterally.
-Bilateral agriculture ODA only took up less than a quarter of Italy's total agriculture ODA in 2021 (24% or US$85 million).
-It included 11% of earmarked funding through multilaterals.
+Italy channeled little of its ODA for agriculture bilaterally.
+Bilateral agriculture ODA only comprised about one-fifth of Italy's total agriculture ODA in 2022 at 28%, or US$90 million).

 Multilateral Spending and Commitments

 Compared to other DAC donors, Italy spends much of its ODA on core contributions to multilateral organizations.
-In 2021, Italy spent US$263 million or 76% of total agriculture ODA multilaterally, well above the DAC average of 49%.
+In 2022, Italy spent US$235 million or 72% of total agriculture ODA multilaterally, well above the DAC average of 49%.

 Funding & Policy Outlook